 A theoretical and practical course that serves as an introduction to nursing educational processes and the profession of nursing.
 Co-requisites: ENGL 1113, ICSM 0123 and PSYC 1113.
+This is a selective admission program.
+See department for details.

 NURS 1118 FOUNDATION OF NURSING CONCEPTS